Di-decay signature of new physics particles at intensity frontier experiments: Introduction

-The main goal of the IF experiments, though, is not an exclusion but \emph{discovery} -- revealing the properties of FIPs and identifying their nature in case of observing events.
-In some cases, it may be done with the help of mono-decays -- by reconstructing the invariant mass, decay modes, and other properties, and matching them with theoretical predictions for various classes of FIPs~\cite{Tastet:2021vwp,Mikulenko:2023olf,Mikulenko:2023iqq,Chathirathas:2024mep,Mikulenko:2024hex,Cao:2024rzb}.\footnote{At this point, we should mention theoretical uncertainties in the decay description of GeV-mass FIPs: they can be significant, reaching orders of magnitude~\cite{Monin:2018lee,Blackstone:2024ouf,Ovchynnikov:2025gpx}, leading to ambiguities in matching data with a particular FIP model.}.
-However, they are often not enough: entirely distinct FIPs may exhibit identical decay phenomenology, making differentiation based solely on the decay palette impossible.
+However, the ultimate goal of IF experiments is not merely exclusion but \emph{discovery} -- namely, determining the properties of a FIP and identifying its underlying theoretical origin if a signal is observed.
+In favorable cases, mono-decays may allow partial characterization through reconstruction of the invariant mass, decay modes, and related observables, which can then be compared to theoretical predictions for different FIP classes~\cite{Tastet:2021vwp,Mikulenko:2023olf,Mikulenko:2023iqq,Chathirathas:2024mep,Mikulenko:2024hex,Cao:2024rzb}.\footnote{At this point, we should mention theoretical uncertainties in the decay description of GeV-mass FIPs: they can be significant, reaching orders of magnitude~\cite{Monin:2018lee,Blackstone:2024ouf,Ovchynnikov:2025gpx}, leading to ambiguities in matching data with a particular FIP model.} Nevertheless, mono-decays are often insufficient for robust model differentiation.
+Distinct FIPs may share identical decay phenomenology, rendering discrimination based solely on decay channels impossible.

-Discrimination can instead be achieved by combining information about the decay mode with knowledge of the production vertex.
-Unfortunately, the latter is typically inaccessible at the IF experiments: it occurs inside a thick target or is buried under numerous backgrounds, so that it is difficult or impossible to reconstruct directly.
+A more powerful strategy would combine decay information with knowledge of the production mechanism.
+In practice, however, the production vertex at IF experiments is typically inaccessible: it occurs inside thick targets or in environments overwhelmed by backgrounds, making direct reconstruction extremely challenging or impossible.

-In this Letter, we discuss, for the first time, how to avoid this fundamental limitation by considering a complementary strategy for \emph{differentiating} between FIPs at IF experiments: the observation of events featuring simultaneous decays of two FIPs (``di-decays'').
+In this work, we propose and analyze, for the first time, a complementary strategy to overcome this fundamental limitation: the observation of events featuring the simultaneous decays of two FIPs, which we refer to as \emph{di-decays}.
 Such events arise naturally in models that mimic the mono-decay signatures of the simplest ``portal'' benchmark models, which are widely considered by the community.
-We demonstrate the novel insights that di-decays offer into the identification of the FIP production mechanisms and FIP model differentiation.
-Finally, we consider the model of Higgs-like scalars as a case study, and show that various IF experiments may see a huge domain of masses and couplings with di-decays.\footnote{For the main LHC detectors, the di-decay signature has been studied in~\cite{CMS:2012qms,Curtin:2013fra,CidVidal:2019urm,ATLAS:2022izj,ATLAS:2023ian,CMS:2024jyb,CMS:2024vjn,CMS:2024zfv}.
-For Belle II, the di-decay signature was also discussed in Ref.~\cite{Acevedo:2021wiq}, albeit in the context of very specific models involving multiple FIPs and without revealing the discovery power.}
+We demonstrate that di-decays provide qualitatively new information about the production mechanism and thus open a pathway toward genuine FIP model differentiation.